softlayer/githubio_source/content/python/ordering_examples.md

     - "order"
 ---

-*NOTICE* Be careful using hard coded price IDs, as they can change at any time without notice.
+*NOTICE:* Be careful using hard coded price IDs, as they can change at any time without notice.
 For a better way of building orders, see https://softlayer.github.io/article/understanding-ordering/

 ### CDN